 Parenting during the Social Media Revolution

 Since the start of social media the pace and impact on society seems to have quantified.
-With the immediate access to information the worldwide web started out to share in 1986, things have taken on a speed which has exceeded all expectations.
-Personal computers, Google, Facebook, Twitter, Youtube, Snapchat, Instagram, Linked-in, and the development of useable GPS, gave all instant access to information and communication styles we’ve never previous experienced as a society.
+With the immediate access to information the world wide web started out to share in 1986, things have taken on a speed which has exceeded all expectations.
+Personal computers, Google, Facebook, Twitter, Youtube, Snapchat, Instagram, Linked-in, and the development of useable GPS, gave all instant access to information and communication styles we’ve never previously experienced as a society.

 What can we do about this now?

 Having time when we engage and disengage with technology is a way to embrace what’s upon us, while holding onto the privileged of time without technology.
-Lead by example as an elder in our community by keeping your phone away during conversations, having technology free zones or times in your own homes, set times or family experiences where all are off line and connecting in a different manner.
+Lead by example as an elder in our community by keeping your phone away during conversations, having technology-free zones or times in your own homes, set times or family experiences where all are offline and connecting in a different manner.
 Conversely have times when all are engaging with technology.
-Share information about what your learning on line or in your social circles.
+Share information about what you’re learning online or in your social circles.
 Encourage your children to share and have them talk about what they are seeing and experiencing.
 The normalizing of both allows there to be access to further discussions and experiences regarding this.
-Talk with your peers about what they are seeing and how they are they using technology in their own parenting.
+Talk with your peers about what they are seeing and how they are using technology in their own parenting.